The Hummer/Bird Study Group

 the early days the Sargent's savings account paid the expenses

-of HBSG members live in the southern United States; but
+of HBSG followers live in the southern United States; but

 broaden to encompass much of the continental United States.

 HBSG-trained associate banders hold